rcmaehl/MSEdgeRedirect/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for rules of coding and pull requests.

-If you want to help with translations check [translating guidelines](Langs/0000-translating-guidelines.md).

 ## License

 WhyNotWin11 is free and open source software, it is using the LGPL-3.0 license.